sparkofreason/sparkofreason.github.io/_posts/2020-09-22-jvm-clojure-google-cloud-function.md

 	...
 11 more"
 ```

-First step was to verify that `clojure/core__int.class' made it in the jar.
-It was.
+First step was to verify that `clojure/core__int.class` made it in the jar.
+It did.
 Next guess was some kind of class loader issue.
 I've actually run into this issue several
 times, where some service requires a Java class implementation, said service uses its
 own class loader, and when the class is loaded you run afoul of the way Clojure uses